The Cost

 Saturation: 79.

-Heart rate 118, but the rhythm was wrong.
+Heart rate 118, and the rhythm was wrong.
 The Veris 4 flagged an irregularity.
-The cardiac function was losing coherence under the stress.
+The cardiac function was losing coherence.

 The Veris 4 showed a flat line and a timestamp.

-The toolkit was next to her on the deck.
+The toolkit was tethered to the rack beside her.
 She’d come to get it for the cable crew.

 He opened the comm.
 “Koss.
 The intake is rerouted.
 Section four is patched and sealed.”